After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 Decision support: 7 questions

-- Are there talking lips in the picture?
-Yes → Synchronous.
+- Are there lips moving in the picture?
+Yes → Dubbed.

-- Does information count before emotion? → Voice-over.
+- Does information come before emotion? → Voice-over.

-- Should the original sound remain as an atmosphere? → Voice-over (quiet original sound).
+- Should the original audio remain to set the mood? → Voice-over (quieter original audio).

-- Multiple roles, comedy timing, strong emotions? → Synchronous cast.
+- Multiple roles, comedic timing, intense emotions? → Dubbing cast.

-- Multilingual scaling planned? → Start with voice-over-master, synchronize for core markets later.
+- Planning to scale to multiple languages? → Start with a voice-over master, then dub for core markets later.

-- Brand voice wanted (advertising)? → Targeted casting according to voice color, expression and emotion.
+- Looking for a brand voice (advertising)? → Targeted casting based on voice quality, expression, and emotion.

 Common pitfalls (with antidotes)